 Tasks include, but are not limited to:

-– Preparation of new Recommendation(s) regarding the above study items listed under "Question";
+– preparation of new Recommendation(s) regarding the above study items;

-– Maintenance and enhancements of existing Recommendations in the J.1600-series.
+– maintenance and enhancements of existing Recommendations in the J.1600-series.

 An up-to-date status of work under this Question is contained in the SG9 work programme (https://itu.int/ITU-T/workprog/wp_search.aspx?sg=9).